Montandalar/advtrains/advtrains_luaautomation/README.md

 Make this active component send a digiline message on the specified channel.
 Not available in init code.

+ - `atc_send_to_train(<train_id>, <atc_command>)`
+	Sends the specified ATC command to the train specified by its train id.
+This happens regardless of where the train is in the world, and can be used to remote-control trains.
+Returns true on success.
+If the train ID does not exist, returns false and does nothing.
+See [atc_command.txt](../atc_command.txt) for the ATC command syntax.

 #### Interlocking Route Management Functions
 If `advtrains_interlocking` is enabled, the following aditional functions can be used: